joshpeterson/summa/book/third_part_of_the_summa_theologica/treatise_on_the_sacraments/of_the_use_or_receiving_of_this_sacrament_in_general/prologue.md

 (10) Whether it is to be received daily?
 (11) Whether it is lawful to refrain from it altogether?
 (12) Whether it is lawful to receive the body without the blood?

-* Whether There Are Two Ways To Be Distinguished Of Eating Christ's Body?
-* Whether It Belongs To Man Alone To Eat This Sacrament Spiritually?
-* Whether The Just Man Alone May Eat Christ Sacramentally?
-* Whether The Sinner Sins In Receiving Christ's Body Sacramentally?
-* Whether To Approach This Sacrament With Consciousness Of Sin Is The Gravest Of All Sins?
-* Whether The Priest Ought To Deny The Body Of Christ To The Sinner Seeking It?
-* Whether The Seminal Loss That Occurs During Sleep Hinders Anyone From Receiving This Sacrament?
-* Whether Food Or Drink Taken Beforehand Hinders The Receiving Of This Sacrament?
-* Whether Those Who Have Not The Use Of Reason Ought To Receive This Sacrament?
-* Whether It Is Lawful To Receive This Sacrament Daily?
-* Whether It Is Lawful To Abstain Altogether From Communion?
-* Whether It Is Lawful To Receive The Body Of Christ Without The Blood?